“I will cast this spell: I know I can open this door and show you something unforgettable and transforming.”

 It won’t be easy, but the adventures you pursue will lead to novel creative ground and real possibilities for a life in the arts.

-Need additional help?
+Need additional help to plan performances or advance your music career?
 Contact me to discuss possible coaching via Skype.

 © 2013 Gerald Klickstein